Welcome to the Courts

 (2) A Parenting Proceeding Affidavit must be filed at the same time the motion is filed.

 (3) The motion must be supported by a sworn affidavit that sets forth the specific operative facts that constitute the alleged non-compliance or change of circumstances.
-The content of the motion must comply with Local Rules 19 and 20, as applicable.

 (4) A Motion to Enforce a Foreign Parenting Order must state: